TheBodger/MMM-Provider-SOAP/README.md

 # MMM-Provider-JSON

-This magic mirror module is a MMM-Provider module that will extract specified data from a JSON feed and provide it to any requesting consumers in a defined JSON format.
+This magic mirror module is a MMM-Provider module that will extract specified data from a SOAP feed and provide it to any requesting consumers in a defined JSON format.

-The module can obtain data from a URL, a local file or the output from another provider providing data in well formed JSON
+The module can obtain data from a URL

 ## Usage